 Other IMG Friendly Factors

-Beyond statistics, there are other factors IMG residency candidates should consider when choosing medical specialties:
+Beyond statistics, there are other factors IMGs should consider:

-- Specialty-wide USMLE score expectations – Some specialties are more competitive and have increased expectations of residency candidates.
+- Specialty-wide USMLE score expectations – So, some specialties are more competitive.
 For example, General Surgery programs typically require higher USMLE scores than Psychiatry.

-- Previous work and clinical experiences – All specialties like to see some evidence of commitment and deep interest in the specialty.
-Specialties such as Family Medicine highly prefer to see some history of Family Medicine experience to prove your dedication.
+- Previous work and clinical experiences – Yes, all specialties like to see you are committed.
+Specialties like Family Medicine highly like to see some history of Family Medicine experience.

-- Supporting documents – Another way to prove your interest and dedication to a specialty is having specialty-specific supporting documents.
-You should work hard to obtain specialty-specific Letters of Recommendation and a Personal Statement for each specialty you plan on applying to.
+- Supporting documents – So, another way to prove your interest is specialty-specific documents.
+Yes, you should work hard to get specialty-specific Letters of Recommendation and Personal Statements.
 Learn more at Residency Experts.
-You can also check out Residency Experts’ helpful tips on Letters of Recommendation by reading Your Complete Residency Letter of Recommendation Guide.
+And, you can also check out Residency Experts’ helpful tips by reading Your Complete Residency Letter of Recommendation Guide.

-- Finances – Applying to residency can be expensive.
-The suggested minimum applications for IMG candidates is 100 programs per specialty which adds up to thousands of dollars.
-Make sure you assess your specialty decision carefully to make the best use of your resources.
+- Finances – Yes, applying to residency can be expensive.
+But, the suggested minimum applications for IMG candidates is 100 programs per specialty.
+This adds up to thousands of dollars.
+So, make sure you assess your decisions carefully.

-- Program choices and opportunities – Your choice may depend on how large the specialty you choose is and the number of programs you qualify to apply to based on your professional credentials and each program’s application requirements.
-If you pick too narrow a specialty, you may need to prepare a backup specialty.
+- Program choices and opportunities – So, your choice may depend on how large the specialty you choose is and your applicant criteria.
+Essentially, if you pick too narrow a specialty, you may need to prepare a backup specialty.

-Choosing a specialty will take time, care, and consideration.
-While some specialties are less competitive than others, no one specialty is a guaranteed “In.”
-No matter which specialty you pick, you will still have to put lots of hard work into your MyERAS Application materials, program research, and more.
+So, choosing a specialty will take time, care, and consideration.
+And, while some specialties are less competitive than others, no one specialty is a guaranteed “In.”
+So, no matter which specialty you pick, you will still have to put lots of hard work into your application.

-We hope this information about the top IMG friendly specialties has been insightful.
+We hope this information has been helpful.
 Visit Match A Resident to see how our Customized Program Lists can help you prepare for a successful Match season!